Preplanning is not prepaying.

 As far as paying for your funeral goes, we agree that you should think about how the costs will be covered.
 Buying a prepaid plan is just one of the ways to do that.
 Many people find that funeral insurance makes sense, while others set aside funds in a savings account or money market.
 The tool that’s right for you will depend on your unique financial situation.
 You can learn more about the various ways to pay for a funeral by visiting our website.

-The Funeralwise.com free funeral planner is fully featured.
+The Funeralwise.com Wise Planning System is a free option for do-it-yourself funeral planning.
 You can define what you want with as much or as little detail as you’d like.
 You can also share your plan with someone you trust so that they’ll know it’s there if they need it.
-Unlike many of the other online planners available, our planner includes a cost estimate which allows you to get a real-time estimate of what your selections will cost based on industry averages.
+Unlike many of the other online planners available, the Wise Planning System includes a cost estimate which allows you to get a real-time estimate of what your selections will cost based on industry averages.
 These estimates can be helpful when you begin to shop for providers in your area.

-Whether you choose to use the Funeralwise planner or some other tool, we hope you’ll create a funeral plan and share it with your loved ones.
+Whether you choose to use the Wise Planning System or some other tool, we hope you’ll create a funeral plan and share it with your loved ones.
 That way, your family will be prepared in the unfortunate instance that they need to know what you want when the time comes.